crei0/building-teardown/readme.md

 * [x] Improve visuals of building
 * [x] Improve visuals of explosion
 	* - https://www.youtube.com/watch?v=RtJJVjjM_-Q
+- [x] Reposition the camera at the start, so that the camera is centered on the Building's AABB
+- [?]
+Fix finding neighbours not working
 - [ ] Change color of block depending on the damage
 - [ ] Fix explosion animation not playing on left click release
 * [ ] Publish repository to GitHub